Call or stop by

 Case Conference: A ninety-minute, weekly case conference is held for predoctoral interns and practicum students.
 Didactic instruction on psychodynamic case formulation is provided in the first six weeks of the internship and periodically throughout the year.
 Each week, on a rotating basis, a trainee presents a case for discussion.

 Seminar: A ninety-minute seminar is held each week for the predoctoral interns.
 Presentations, which include both single sessions and ongoing modules, are taught by TCS staff and with occasional invited guest speakers.
 They may be both didactic and experiential in nature.
 The current seminar schedule includes: Psychological Testing, Professional Ethics, Multicultural Issues; Working with Self-Injurious Clients; Working with GLBT Clients; Practical Psychopharmacology; Brief Psychotherapy; Eating Disorders; Personality Disorders; and substance abuse treatment, among others.
+Interns attend an additional hour-long weekly seminar on psychological assessment.
 In addition, interns meet regularly with the training director to review learning goals, solicit feedback about the internship experience, and deal with any areas of concern related to program administration.

 Staff In-Service Training: Interns join the staff for departmental in-service.
 Invited speakers from both within the Temple Community as well as the greater Philadelphia area join us for a two hour lunch-time presentation.
 More elaborate half or full-day in-services are typically offered each year, often in conjunction with other departments within the University.

 Weekly staff meeting: Interns attend a two-hour, weekly staff meeting with all TCS staff.
-The meeting deals with routine administrative issues, updating the notice board of TCS sponsored events, a voluntary "check-in", detailed discussion of departmental policies and procedures as needed, and a review of "hot file" cases of students in crisis.
+The meeting addresses routine administrative issues, updating the notice board of TCS sponsored events, detailed discussion of departmental policies and procedures as needed, and a review of "hot file" cases of students in crisis.

 Breakdown of a Typical Week for an Intern

 The interns’ two individual therapy supervisors meet twice each year in January and July to collaborate on a written evaluation of the intern’s progress.
 This evaluation incorporates feedback from group supervisors, the assessment supervisor, minor rotation supervisors and seminar leaders regarding each intern.
-The training coordinator then meets with each intern individually to review the evaluation forms.
+The primary supervisor meets with the intern individually to review the evaluation forms.
 During the evaluation, areas of strength as well as areas needing further growth are identified and discussed with the intern.
-After review of the evaluation, the training coordinator sends the form to the clinical training director of the intern’s academic program.
+After review of the evaluation, the training director sends the completed evaluation to the clinical training director of the intern’s academic program.
 Specific procedures are in place to ensure due process during the feedback and evaluation process.

 Current and Previous Interns